Austin Meadows homers in 11th, Tampa Bay Rays rally past Los Angeles Dodgers - TSN.ca

 Colin Poche (5-5) got the win.
 Fairbanks earned his second save.

+"That's a big win for us," Fairbanks said.
+"I don't think there's any quit in the offence."

-Cody Bellinger slugged his 45th homer in the eighth, ending the Dodgers' three-game skid without a home run.
+Bellinger slugged his 45th homer — and first since Sept.
+2 — in the eighth, ending the Dodgers' three-game skid without a home run.
 It hit the right field foul pole and extended the lead to 6-4.

+"We've still got to fight for home-field (advantage)," Bellinger said.
+"That's on our mind."

 The Dodgers led 5-4 in the sixth after pinch-hitter Joc Pederson singled in the tying run and Chris Taylor scored the go-ahead run on a passed ball by d'Arnaud that scooted off to his left.